v6d-io/v6d/docs/notes/integration-bigdata.rst

    integration/dask.rst
    integration/ml.rst

-Vineyard is designed for serving as the immediate data sharing engine and has been integrated with various big-data computing engines.
-Namely the machine learning frameworks as well as the distributed data processing engine Dask.
+Vineyard serves as a powerful data sharing engine, seamlessly integrating with a variety of big-data computing platforms.
+This includes machine learning frameworks and the distributed data processing engine, Dask.

 .. panels::
    :header: text-center